-The investment strategy of this Sub-Fund consists of investing in equities issued by eurozone companies demonstrating cogent practices for managing ESG issues specific to their sector of activity, and excluding companies demonstrating insufficient consideration of these issues or belonging to a sector of activity presenting a high risk on one or more sustainability issues.
+The investment strategy of this Sub-Fund consists of investing in European convertible bonds issued by issuers that take into account environmental, social and governance (ESG) issues.
+The strategy of the Sub-Fund aims to ensure that investee issuers demonstrate convincing practices for managing industry-specific ESG issues, and to exclude issuers that demonstrate insufficient consideration of these issues or belong to a sector of activity presenting a high risk on one or more sustainability issues.